 Pupils should have obtained B grade IGCSE passes in both Religious Studies and English Language.
 We recommend that Divinity is studied with other humanities subjects such as History or Geography, and also English Literature.

-2012 is the first year that the subject will have been examined for a number of years, , but results from the early 1990s were usually 100% pass rates.
+2012 was the first year that the subject will have been examined for a number of year, and the pass rate was 80%

 In Divinity the pupil is expected to develop skills in critical interpretation, evaluation and analysis.
 There is also a lot of reading, writing and debating in the subject.
 It is not necessary for a pupil to have or practice a religious faith, but must have an open and literal approach to matters of religious sensibilities.

 Head of Department (Acting) : Divinity